 Specifically, before the SECURE Act, employers had to adopt Defined Benefit Plans by the end of the tax year for which the deduction applied.
 For example, to receive a 2019 deduction, employers with calendar tax years had to set up the Plan by December 31, 2019.
 The SECURE Act extended this deadline to the date the employer files the applicable business tax return.
 Starting in 2020, for example, a business owner could adopt a Plan in September 2021 and receive a deduction for 2020.

 This provision is helpful because business owners often don’t know they need a Plan until their CPA is working on their tax return.
 Under the new law, an employer could adopt a Defined Benefit Plan for the prior year and significantly reduce taxes.

-Unfortunately, we expect some employers to adopt the Plan as late as September (or even October) of the following year.
-In addition, to several logistical issues we won’t discuss here, adopting a Plan that late puts the employer on a delayed funding schedule.
+Unfortunately, some employers try to adopt the Plan as late as September of the following year.
+In addition, to several logistical issues that we won’t discuss here, adopting a Plan that late puts the employer on a delayed funding schedule.
 As discussed above, this results in the employer being unable to affect funding requirements for two years and provides no flexibility to delay contribution timing when needed.

 All being equal, adopting and funding a Defined Benefit Plan early in the year provides many advantages, most notably, flexibility.
 While there may be compelling reasons for adopting Plans later in the year, employers should not ignore the benefits of early adoption.